tembo-io/website/docusaurus/docs/tembo-stacks/vector-db.md

 ## Using Hugging Face sentence transformers

+`vectorize.table()` works with ANY model that can be loaded via the [SentenceTransformers()](https://www.sbert.net/) API so long as it does not require any additional code execution (which is most open source sentence transformers).

-Setup a products table.
+To get started, setup a products table.
 Copy from the example data provided by the extension.

 ```sql
 CREATE TABLE products AS